Assyro AI

 • Patient safety risk assessments

-• What extractables and leachables are and why e&l testing is mandatory
+• What extractables and leachables are and when E&L testing is typically warranted

 • The complete extractables and leachables study workflow from planning to reporting